Legitzx/discord-bot-guide/source/docs/java/build_your_first_bot/byfb_3.md

 ![IntelliJ IDEA](../../../static/img/java-docs/build_your_first_bot/byfb_3/intellij_newProject8.png "IntelliJ IDEA")

 The first 6 lines show up because we do not have [slf4j](http://www.slf4j.org/) implemented yet.
-Don't worry though, we can ingnore those messages for now.
+Don't worry though, we can ignore those messages for now.
 The last 3 lines inform us that the bot has successfully logged on!
 But our bot has no functionality as of right now, let's fix that.

 ## Adding Functionality